 This is one of the plants I used many times in decorating homes.
 I even remember having one in my home.
 They are pretty hardy and if you neglect to water them, they bounce back quickly.

 This plant cleans all these chemicals listed according to NASA.
 So if you need some clean air, go purchase a Peace Lilly at Amazon or at your local landscape store.
 But check out Gardening Know How before you shop for tips on selecting and caring for these air purifiers.

 When I was growing up, just about everyone had a real or fake English ivy in their house.
 This is a great plant to decorate with.
 But did you know that it cleans almost all the chemicals in your home too?

 The English ivy is pretty hardy, also.
 Here's another link by Gardening Know How that will tell you more about this plant and how to care for it.
 And guess what?
 Amazon offers English Ivy plants too.
 Check it out HERE.

 HOW TO CARE FOR SUCCULENTS

-Now that you know that plants are more than a decoration, I hope you're inspired to purchase some to help clean the air in your house and liven up your decor, too.
-What’s your favorite plant to decorate with?
+Now that you know about some of the best indoor plants and the most popular indoor plants, I hope you're inspired to purchase some to help clean the air in your house and liven up your decor, too.